 Yu-Gi-Oh's Top 6 Forbidden Monster Cards

-Most have an effect, too; these effects are what make some monsters so powerful, even if their attack and defense are low.
+As duelists know, each creature in Yu-Gi-Oh has an attack, defense, level or rank, type, and attribute.
+Most also harbor an effect, and these effects are what make some monsters so powerful, regardless of their battle stats.
 In fact, some become too strong, earning them a permanent residency in the banned list.

 Which are the best?
-Read on to discover the six fiercest forbidden monsters of Yu-Gi-Oh!
+Read on to discover the six fiercest forbidden monsters throughout Yu-Gi-Oh's history!

 6. Sinister Serpent

-A level one monster with weak stats, Sinister Serpent's uses come not from its power, but from its ability.
-At the beginning of your turns, you can retreive it from your Graveyard for free.
+A level one monster with weak stats, Sinister Serpent's uses originate from its awesome effect.
+At the beginning of your turns, you can retrieve it from your Graveyard for free.
 This guarantees you have a monster you can summon into defense mode, or serve as fodder for cards that require you to discard.

-For example, Lightning Vortex destroys all face-up monsters your opponent controls, but you must discard one card.
-You could continuously discard Sinister Serpent, to fuel these mighty effects.
+For example, Lightning Vortex destroys all face-up monsters your opponent controls, but you must discard one card, allowing players to repeatedly discard Sinister Serpent and fuel these mighty effects.

 Serpent's a very reliable way to maintain a card advantage, but it's low on the list because the game designers eventually added a weakness to it, where you need to wait a turn after retrieving it, or else it will be banished, and you'll be unable to access it again.
-Still, definitely a powerful card.
+Still, definitely a respectable monster.

 5. Tribe-Infecting Virus

-Next, we have the classic Tribe-Infecting Virus.
-Again, we're here for the effect: You can discard one card (combo it with Sinister Serpent or other Graveyard-activated cards), then declare a monster type and destroy all creatures of that type.
+Again, we're here for Virus's effect: You can discard one card (combo it with Sinister Serpent or other Graveyard-activated cards), declare a monster type, and destroy all creatures of that type.

 4. Dark Magician of Chaos

-Fourth place goes the level-8 Dark Magician of Chaos.
-You'll have to tribute two monsters to summon this card, but it proves to be a great help.
+A card that's aged quite well, Dark Magician of Chaos offers several boons.
+You'll have to tribute two monsters to summon it, but it proves to be a great help.
 First, when summoned, you get to retrieve a Spell from your Graveyard.

-Fun to play against friends, but I'm relieved we don't have to worry about it official matches.
+Sure, he's fun to play against friends, but I'm relieved we don't have to worry about this beast in official matches.

-Here's another old and overpowered card.
-This monster has low attack and defense, but its ability lets you pay 5000 Life Points (each player begins with 8000) to summon a Fusion Monster.
-These tend to be strong, and have great effects, but can be difficult to summon.
+You know the drill.
+Low battle stats, awesome effect.
+Stein lets you pay 5000 Life Points (each player begins with 8000) to instantly summon a Fusion Monster.
+These cards demonstrate great power but can be difficult to summon because most require specific monsters to fuse together, and a Spell card to do so.
 Of course, Cyber-Stein gets you right around that problem

 And yes, losing 5000 Life Points can really hurt, but in some instances, this can be used strategically.
-For example, some cards, like the tie-forcing Trap Self-Destruct Button, rely on you having much lower Life than your opponent.
+For example, cards like the tie-forcing Trap Self-Destruct Button, rely on you having lower Life Points than your opponent.

 2. Chaos Emperor Dragon- Envoy of the End

-Additionally, you may pay 1000 Life Points; doing so will send all cards on the field (including Chaos Emperor Dragon) and in each player's hand to the Graveyard, and inflict 300 Life Points of damage to your opponent for each card.
+Chaos Emperor enters with formidable battle stats, and at any point, you may pay 1000 Life Points; doing so will send all cards on the field (including itself) and in each player's hand to the Graveyard, then inflict 300 Life Points of damage to your opponent for each card.

-This almost always does more damage to your rival than yourself (damage can easily exceed 3000), and serves as a great last resort.
-If you begin to lose, use this effect to damage your adversary, empty your hands, and hope that your drawn cards can turn the tide faster than theirs.
+This can take huge chunks of life from your opponent, often winning you the game, and serves as a great last resort.
+If you begin to lose, use the effect to damage your adversary, empty their hand (and yours), and hope your next drawn cards can turn the tide back in your favor.

 Destroys monsters on the field, then each player draws 5 cards